Man Singh I: Expedition to Kabul

 In 1586 CE, Akbar sent another army under Raja Bhagwant Das, father of Kunwar Man Singh to win Kashmir.
 Kashmir was captured and annexed in the Mughal Empire and made a Sarkar (district) of Kabul province.
 Man Singh and his father Raja Bhagwant Das are reputed to have brought the technology of cannon production to Amber.
+Raja man singh lost his commander rao govind das in the war of kabul.
+Rao govind das was awarded the jagir of bhatton ki gali and chaparwada.